Least trimmed squares regression with missing values and cellwise outliers

-The outlier in the incidence rate in Williamsburg City, however, appears to be an error, as the National Cancer Institute gives an incidence rate hovering around 500 for this city.
+The outlier in the incidence rate in Williamsburg City, however, appears to be an error, as the National Cancer Institute gives an incidence rate of around 500 for this city.
 That is more in line with its relatively low death rate of 162.
 CellLTS has implicitly imputed this cell at an incidence rate of about 450, which is much more realistic.
 The value 10 for \texttt{pcths18\_24} indicates that only 10\% of the city's 18-to-24-year-old do not obtain a diploma after finishing high school.
 This is exceptionally low, but can be explained by the fact that Williamsburg City is a college town, home to The College of William \& Mary, the second-oldest institution of higher learning in the US (with Harvard being the oldest).

 We also look at the cellmap of Alaska in Figure~\ref{fig:USCancer_cellmap_Alaska}.
 Alaska is an unusual state.
 It is by far the largest state in terms of area, but with under 1 million inhabitants the least densely populated.
 The cellmap reveals some atypical data.
 For instance, the Aleutians West Census Area has a suspiciously low incidence rate and a very high employment rate.
 The first one is likely a measurement error, since it is lower than the reported death rate due to cancer.
 The employment rate for this area is very high, as it is for the North Slope Borough.
 Both of these areas are very remote, and mainly attract workers in the oil \& gas industry and the fishing industry.